Close

 ITR 2

-If your annual income from house property, salary or pension, or other sources exceeds ₹50 lakh, you must file your ITR using this form.
-If you club the income of your spouse or children with your annual income, you must file income tax using form ITR 2.
+ITR 2 is for individuals and Hindu Undivided Families (HUFs) whose annual income from house property, salary or pension, or other sources exceeds ₹50 lakh.
+You must also file income tax using this form if you club the income of your spouse or children with your annual income.
 However, this form will not be used if your income includes professional or business earnings.

 ITR 3

-An individual earning an income from a business can file income using ITR 3.
+An individual or HUFs earning income from a business or profession can file income using the ITR 3 Form .
 The form may also be used if your earnings include income from pension, salary, or other sources.
+For instance, if you are a freelancer or own a shop, you will need to file ITR 3.

 If you have opted for the presumptive income scheme under sections 44AD, 44ADA, and 44AE, you must file your income tax ITR using Form 4.
+It is perfect for those with a turnover of up to ₹2 crores or professionals earning up to ₹50 lakh annually.
 However, if your total annual turnover is more than ₹2 crores, you must file your income tax using Form 3.

 ITR 4S